TERMS & CONDITIONS

 FEES AND PAYMENT

-- In consideration of the Services, you will pay us the Fee and any Expenses.
+- In consideration of the Services, you will pay us the Fee.

-- You will pay any valid invoices within 14 days of the date on which the invoice is issued.
+- You will pay any valid payment plans or invoices within 14 days of the date on which they are issued.

 - In the event of late payment, the interest payable on that amount will be calculated at a daily rate of 3% above the base rate of the Bank of England from time to time.